-I work with a lot of cephalopods.
-Octopuses, cuttlefish and squid make up 30% of the population of our laboratory aquarium.
-Our lab’s newest resident was already housed when I started my shift on nights.
+I work with a lot of cephalopods; octopuses, cuttlefish and squid make up 30% of the population of our laboratory aquarium.
+Our lab’s newest resident was already housed when I started my night–shift.
 He was an algae octopus, Abdopus aculeatus.
 He came with a reputation for escaping – earning the nickname ‘Gone Puss’ in his previous aquarium – and for being ‘uncooperative’.
-As far as I knew our lab hadn’t officially named him, so ‘Gone Puss’ it was.
+Our lab hadn’t officially named him, so ‘Gone Puss’ it was.

-Two hours into my rounds, I caught my arm on the feeding trolley and flinched.
-My three-day-old bruise was hardly tender any more, but other wounds were still raw and likely to turn gangrenous.
+Two hours into my rounds, I caught my left arm on the feeding trolley and yelped.
 Zebra fish mobbed to the side of a tank to stare, nudging fins.
+My three-day-old bruise was no longer tender but the wounds that had been left on my psyche were another matter – bloody, raw and on the verge of turning gangrenous.

-IA phone loitered on an empty desk.
+A phone stood on an empty desk.
 I dialled ‘0’.

 ‘Hey, Shona.’
 A yawn.
 The security guard on reception.
-The one other person in the building at night.
+The only other person in the building at night.
 I’d woken him.

 ‘A lot of fish.’

-‘Great.’
 Would I be phoning if I was OK?
-‘Love a night shift!’

-This Tuesday I craved a human voice – even Leroy’s – rather than be left alone with my own thoughts.
+This Tuesday, I craved human conversation – even Leroy’s – rather than be left alone with my own thoughts.
 They had a disturbing habit of stomping around my head, as though they owned the place.

-Cephalopods often took time to adjust to the dead shrimp we substitute for the live prey they cornered in their reefs, but Gone Puss was a seasoned aquarium inmate.
+Cephalopods often take time to adjust to the dead shrimp we substitute for the live prey they corner in their reefs, but Gone Puss was a seasoned aquarium inmate.
 He had no excuses.
 No, he was determined to register his animosity towards me personally.
-Gone Pus was setting out the terms of our relationship.
+Gone Puss was setting out the terms of our relationship.
 The pellet was a flaccid reminder that his ancestors developed in the world’s oceans 230 million years before my mammalian ones pitched up.

-His hunting instincts had discerned that my life signs were edging to the wussy side of wimpy – octopuses, inanimate objects ad children have an unerring sixth sense about these things.
-Even from within his tank, he had correctly identified me as someone he could prey upon.
+His hunting instinct had discerned that my life signs were edging to the wussy side of wimpy – octopuses, inanimate objects and children have an unerring sixth sense about these things.
+Even from within his tank, he had correctly identified me as something he could prey upon.